synthara/rv2/README.md

 [![Build Status](https://dev.azure.com/lowrisc/ibex/_apis/build/status/lowRISC.ibex?branchName=master)](https://dev.azure.com/lowrisc/ibex/_build/latest?definitionId=3&branchName=master)

+# What will it be: OpenHW Group CORE-V CV32E2 RISC-V IP

+CV32E20 is a fork of the [Ibex](https://github.com/lowRISC/ibex) core.
+Differently to Ibex, cv32e2 will target low cost as originally intented in the ["Zero-riscy"](https://doi.org/10.1109/PATMOS.2017.8106976) project.
+The core will be made compatible with the OpenHW Group OBI protocol, it will use the same sleep unit of CV32E4 family, and it will achieve TRL5 with the industrial-level verification [core-v-verif](https://github.com/openhwgroup/core-v-verif).

 # Ibex RISC-V Core

-Ibex is a production-quality open source 32-bit RISC-V CPU core written in SystemVerilog.
+Ibex is a production-quality open source source 32-bit RISC-V CPU core written in SystemVerilog.
 The CPU core is heavily parametrizable and well suited for embedded control applications.
 Ibex is being extensively verified and has seen multiple tape-outs.
 Ibex supports the Integer (I) or Embedded (E),